megalus/django-google-sso/README.md

     ),
 ]
 ```
-5. And run migrations:
+6. And run migrations:

 ```shell
 $ python manage.py migrate
 ```

 That's it.
-Open your browser in `http://127.0.0.1:8001/admin/login` and you should see the Google SSO button.
+Start django on port 8000 and open your browser in `http://localhost:8000/admin/login` and you should see the Google SSO button.

 ![](docs/images/django_login_with_google_white.png)